iondv/framework/docs/en/2_system_description/platform_configuration/deploy_modules.md

 ```
 ## Setting a hierarchical view of collections

-**Hierarchical view of collections** - diplays collections, in which elements are connected in the form of a hierarchical reference book.
+**Hierarchical view of collections** - displays collections, in which elements are connected in the form of a hierarchical reference book.
 The viewlib library has a custom controller that returns the next level of hierarchy in the TreeGrid format.

 ### Example